Local marketing is how a business can reach a target audience who live, work in, and visit a specific geographic location.

 DIY = Less money, more time

 Even with a small marketing budget you can have someone do-it-for-you.
-Costs can vary, so you’ll want to be careful.
-Here is a post on what to look for in a quality local SEO agency, and how to avoid scams.
+Make sure to look for a quality local SEO agency, and avoid scams.

 DIFM = More money, less time